FunctionLab/selene/docs/source/overview/installation.md

 python setup.py install
 ```

-## Additional dependency for running the CLI
+## Additional dependency for running the CLI (versions 0.4.8 and below)

 Please install `docopt` before running the command-line script `selene_cli.py` provided in the repository.